RasmusBruhn/termite-dmg/README.md

   in several compilation blocks.
 - Removed default values from constructor for Structs and instead added static methods for constructors of all the fields with default values.
+- Added a from_value static template method for termite::Node to convert any data model back into a node

 ### Minor changes